samuelsadok/dji_protocol/udp_protocol.md

 | 0x18 ...
 0x19 | type5 receive window start
 | 0x1a ...
 0x1b | type5 receive window end
 | 0x1c ...
 X-1  | type5 resend request list (total length: 2+2*N, where N is the number of sequence numbers in the list)
 | X    ...
-X+1  | total length of the remaining 0x55 payload
+X+1  | total length of the remaining DJI MB Protocol payload
 | X+2  ... end  | One or more DJI MB protocol chunks.

 ## Packet Type `0x02`